 10. Not paying attention to the props and styling

-Just like a little makeup can do wonder for a photoshoot, so can props and styling.
+Just like a little makeup can do wonders for a photoshoot, so can props and styling.
 Food photography might look easy, but what not so easy is the styling.

 The best way to do this is to keep it simple and clean, especially the props.
 Since the food should be the main star in the photo, you should stay away from crockery and tableware that can potentially divert the focus away from the food, no matter how pretty they are.
 Use neutral colors for your props and backgrounds, and let the food be the hero.